 Get to Know Everybody

-Getting to know everybody sounds like a daunting task for a lot of people, especially those who start work at large corporations.
+Getting to know everybody sounds like a daunting task for many people, especially those who start work at large corporations.
 You don't need to get to know everybody, that could be impossible, but you can do what you can to introduce yourself to as many people as you can.

-From the cleaners to the receptionist to the hiring managers and their managers, trying to get to know everyone helps people put a face to your name.
+From the cleaners to the receptionist to the hiring managers and their managers, getting to know everyone helps people put a face to your name.
 Focus more closely on those directly around you, including clients and partners.
 Don't be afraid to have a chat with those you don't recognise in the lift or the break room.

 Prove Your Worth Early